Josefinekihlstrom/LauraDay/README.md

 - Back to top button in bag.html and product.html when many products.
 - A timer to the toast messages that automatically closes the message after a certain time.
 So the user don't have to click on the 'X' to close it.
+- Messages for when adding, editing and deleting a blog post.
+Similar to the ones when adding, editing and deleting a product.
+For the blog app I focused on learning class based views, and the messages function is a bit different to implement.
+Due to lack of time this will be something I will have to add in the future.
+- F.A.Q template with a contact form.
+In my original idea I wanted to add a F.A.Q page with a contact form for the user to be able to read questions and answears and/or get in touch with the shop owners.
+However, due to lack of time, this is something I will have to add in the future.

 ## Information Architecture
 ### The Database